Experience and Service Centre

 Answer:

-Spring pistons have very few components in the grouphead, and the parts can withstand much punishment.
+The Spring Pistons are the most durable as they have very few components in the grouphead, and the parts can withstand much punishment.
 You can probably still find relic machines over 70 years old and still usable on eBay.
 E61s have about 25 loose parts in the grouphead that can be worn.
 The BZ is like a remastered version of the E61.
 It reduces the number of wearable parts to only five items.
 The BZ cut down the number of parts by introducing two mechanical components, which are pretty hardy.

 To know more, please visit this page: